k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: x-ray vision issues when using multiple objects that grant it at the same time
 - Fix: dwarvish monks that started with a pick-axe were wielding it
+- Fix: artifacts warning of monsters would flicker on/off for every monster kill